-The CITA Rescue Mission provides extended relief to the addicted, hungry, hurting and homeless by meeting their immediate needs of food and shelter, while presenting the opportuntiy to come to know Jesus Christ as their personal Lord and Savior.
-We focus on teaching men how to live a victorious life according to the Word of God while acheiving educational, vocational, and occupational goals in order to become self-reliant and independant.
+The CITA Rescue Mission provides extended relief to the addicted, hungry, hurting and homeless by meeting their immediate needs of food and shelter, while presenting the opportunity to come to know Jesus Christ as their personal Lord and Savior.
+We focus on teaching men how to live a victorious life according to the Word of God while achieving educational, vocational and occupational goals in order to become self-reliant and independent.

 Emergency Transient Resident

 An Achiever is a resident with a measured record of success.
-This includes spiritual growth through the knowledge of the Bible but also acheiving sustainable employment outside the Mission.
-During this phase the resident must participate in financial counseling, including strict adherence to a budget while maintaining a savings plan.
+This includes spiritual growth through the knowledge of the Bible, and by also achieving sustainable employment outside the Mission.
+During this phase, the resident must participate in financial counseling, including strict adherence to a budget while maintaining a savings plan.
 In addition, we continue to focus on the spiritual growth through one on one discipleship studies and life skills.
-Once the resident has demonstrated sustainable employment for ninety days they become eligible for Phase 4 of the program.
+Once the resident has demonstrated sustainable employment for ninety days, they become eligible for Phase 4 of the program.